Harmeet-123/1202-github-Assignment/README.md

 # Drug Classification using Machine Learning and Neural Networks

 ## Project Description
-This project implements machine learning models, including an Artificial Neural Network (ANN) and a Decision Tree classifier, to classify drugs based on patient characteristics.
-The dataset used, `drugdataset.csv`, contains features such as age, sex, blood pressure, cholesterol levels, and sodium-to-potassium ratio, with the target variable being the drug prescribed (`Drug`).
+This project applies machine learning models, such as the Artificial Neural Network (ANN) and the Decision Tree classifier, for drug classification based on patient characteristics.
+The dataset, drugdataset.csv, includes features such as age, sex, blood pressure, cholesterol levels, and sodium-to-potassium ratio, and the target variable is the prescribed drug (Drug).

-The goal of this project is to demonstrate the application of both neural networks and decision trees for multi-class classification, highlighting their performance through metrics such as accuracy, precision, recall, and F1-score.
+The aim of this work is to emphasize the working of neural network and decision tree in case of multi-class classification while showing their various metrics comprising accuracy, precision, recall, and F1-score by using the results.

 ## Getting Started
 The following instructions will help to set up and execute the project on local machine.